JacobBersheba89/New_website/README.md

 - 11.08. nothing new
 - 18.08. few days ago ..
 I tried to reorganized respectivly creat new section - hobby.
 I changed footer styl, also add fadeInUp for visibility of text
 - 21.08. tody trip with my awesome family.. beutiful wife.. and great childrens!
 We have been in Zoo :-) so today nothign change..
-- 25.08. have to finish main section
+- 25.08. have to finish main section, I hope will continue soon